 2 – Mishri / raw sugar / candy sugar or Rock candy consist of big white, sweet lumps of crystals.
 It is obtained by cooling supersaturated sugar solution.

 It has demulcent, cooling, aphrodisiac properties.
 Mishri intake increases weight and gives energy.
-It reduces Vata/wind inside body.
+It reduces Vata/wind inside the body.
 It improves the taste of medicine.
 It is indicated in cough, burning in the chest, tastelessness, and digestive disorders.
 It increases bile secretion and supports digestion.
 The combination of fennel and Mishri is chewed after meals as mouth freshener.

 3 – Trikatu is combination of dry ginger, black pepper and long pepper.
 It is effective for burning ama (metabolic waste and toxins) which is the prime cause of all disease.
 It supports better digestion and cures constipation.
 It stimulates the liver to secrete bile which is vital for fat digestion and absorption.
-Trikatu is used in treatment of jaundice.
+Trikatu is used in the treatment of jaundice.
 It also balances Kapha.

 4 – Shunthi (Synonyms: Zingiber officinale, Sukku, Chukku, Aushadha, Muhaushadha, Nagara, Vishva, Vishvabheshaja, Shringavera, Vishva) is dry ginger powder.
-It is hot in potency and increases pitta and decreases Kapha.
+It is hot in potency and increases Pitta and decreases Kapha.
 It is a digestive stimulant.
-Ginger is also used to give relief in sea sickness and morning sickness.
+Ginger is also used to give relief in seasickness and morning sickness.

 5 – Maricha (Marich) is known as Gol Mirch, Kali Mirch or Black Pepper.
-It is dried unripe seeds of plant, Piper nigrum a perennial shrub.
+It is dried unripe seeds of the plant, Piper nigrum a perennial shrub.
 It is pungent (Katu) in taste, hot in potency and pungent after digestion (Katu Vipak).
 It mainly works on digestive, circulatory and respiratory system.
 It is expectorant, carminative, antipyretic, anthelmintic and antiperiodic.
 Black Pepper is useful in difficult breathing, chronic indigestion, obesity, sinus congestion, fever, intermittent fever, cold extremities, colic, cooking spice, cholera, gastric ailments, gas, diarrhea, hemorrhoids, worms, sore throat and cough.

 Black Pepper should be taken cautiously in High Pitta and digestive inflammations.

 6 – Pippali is known as Pippali, Pipal, Long Pepper and Dried Catkins.
 It is fruits of a plant Piper longum.
 It is pungent (Katu) in taste, hot in potency and sweet (Madhur Vipak) after digestion.
 The main organs on which it works are digestive, reproductive and respiratory.
-It has analgesic, anthelmintic, aphrodisiac, carminative and expectorant properties and is used in treatment of digestive and respiratory ailments such as gas, bloating, distension, digestive weakness, excess phlegm, asthma, bronchitis, colds, coughs and laryngitis.
-It is also used in rheumatic pain, gout, paralysis etc. as it reduces Vata inside body, gives relief in pain and digests Ama (toxic waste produced in body to incomplete digestion).
+It has analgesic, anthelmintic, aphrodisiac, carminative and expectorant properties and is used in the treatment of digestive and respiratory ailments such as gas, bloating, distension, digestive weakness, excess phlegm, asthma, bronchitis, colds, coughs and laryngitis.
+It is also used in rheumatic pain, gout, paralysis, etc. as it reduces Vata inside the body, gives relief in pain and digests Ama (toxic waste produced in the body to incomplete digestion).

-Pippali increases Pitta inside body.
+Pippali increases Pitta inside the body.
 So people of Pitta nature should use it cautiously.
 Moreover, the long term and excessive use of Pippali is contraindicated in Ayurveda.

 Pippali and Shunthi increases Agni (digestive fire) and destroys Ama in the body.